-As a UACES scholar, my ongoing ethnographic research in Brussels has been awarded a postgraduate bursary for 'doing essential fieldwork' in European Studies.
+As a UACES scholar, my elite interviewing and archival research in Brussels has been awarded a postgraduate bursary for 'doing essential fieldwork' in European Studies.
 In 2021, I was one of the recipients of the CEU Presidential Scholar Awards 'for exceptional Master’s and Doctoral students whose research shows promise for the next generation'.

 Outside academia, I spent six years as EU outreach consultant for the European Commission's Support to European Business in Southeast Asian Markets (SEBSEAM) programme and as research and advocacy officer at the European Chamber of Commerce of the Philippines in Manila.